DataDog/integrations-extras/akeyless_gateway/README.md

       exporters: [datadog]
 ```

-2. If you have not yet deployed the Gateway, run the below command to spin up your Akeyless Gateway with the `ENABLE_METRICS=true` variable and mounting the `otel-config.yaml` file:
+2. If you have not yet deployed the Gateway, run the following command to spin up your Akeyless Gateway with the `ENABLE_METRICS=true` variable and mount the `otel-config.yaml` file:

 ```
 docker run -d -p 8000:8000 -p 8200:8200 -p 18888:18888 -p 8080:8080 -p 8081:8081 -p 5696:5696 -e ENABLE_METRICS="true" -v $PWD/otel-config.yaml:/akeyless/otel-config.yaml --name <your-gateway-name> akeyless/base:latest-akeyless